What You Need to Know About Coronavirus (So Far)

 To answer the question directly—you can catch COVID-19 by coming into contact with an infected human or animal, although it’s most likely that you would catch it from another human (and it’s unlikely that you would catch it from the original spillover source; i.e. a non-human animal).
 Infected humans can transmit the virus to those they come into close contact with, most likely through what the CDC designates as ‘respiratory droplets’.
 That’s the delightful wet spray that a sick person may emit from their mouth or nose when coughing or sneezing.
 Research is currently being done into how long the virus may be able to survive on surfaces that someone has coughed/sneezed onto, but it is currently thought that the MAIN and most common method of transmission is directly from human to human, not from touching a contaminated item or surface.
 We THINK people are the most contagious when they are the most symptomatic—that means that you are the most likely to catch it from an infected person when that person is experiencing the most symptoms, like fever, coughing, and sneezing.
 These symptoms can appear anywhere from 2-14 days after a person is originally infected.

 Cases of asymptomatic people transmitting the disease to others have been reported, but research is still being done into how people are capable of passing on the virus when they are not exhibiting symptoms, and how common/likely it is.
-The most recent update from the CDC says that it’s unlikely that you could catch it from someone who is not experiencing symptoms.
-That's what we know so far.
 One of the tough parts about talking about all this is how much we still don't know!
-The way the disease is spreading currently in Italy and Iran indicates that we still don't know the whole story about how people can catch the virus, so epidemiologists and other scientists are still exploring how long the virus can survive in the environment and how contagious people are at what stage in their illness.
+The way the disease has spread in Italy, Iran, and the US indicates that we still don't know the whole story about how people can catch the virus, so epidemiologists and other scientists are still exploring how long the virus can survive in the environment and how contagious people are at what stage in their illness.

 What is Contagiousness?
 Let’s clear up some vocab that you might be hearing about in the news: Transmissibility from person to person is a disease’s contagiousness.
 This coronavirus is highly contagious—even more contagious than both SARS and MERS.
 That's how even though the mortality rate is lower than those diseases, COVD-19 has killed more people than SARS or MERS did.
 It's simply because COVID-19 has infected more people.
 How contagious a person is depends on their viral load—viral load is defined as how many viral particles there are per milliliter of sampled tissue or fluid.
 For many viruses, the higher a person’s viral load, the more contagious that person is—that is, the more likely it is that they can pass the disease to someone else.
 A person’s viral load is likely to be highest when they are the most symptomatic...although, again, lots of research is going on right now to determine if patients with COVID-19 can still be carrying a high viral load and shedding the virus when they are not symptomatic.

 What is the Mortality Rate?
-The worldwide average mortality rate for COVID-19 is currently about 2% (this will most likely be changing as the outbreak progresses).
-That means for every 100 people infected by the virus, about 2 will die of the disease.
-However, that’s a little bit of a confusing statistic, especially if you’ve been hearing about so many deaths in China compared to deaths in other parts of the world experiencing the outbreak.
+Mortality rates are a confusing statistic, especially if you’ve been hearing about so many deaths in China compared to deaths in other parts of the world experiencing the outbreak.
 That’s because this number is a worldwide average, AND an average across all demographics.
 In places with a very high density of confirmed cases, like in the epicenter of the outbreak in Wuhan, mortality may be significantly higher.
 This is because the number of patients who needed treatment quickly overwhelmed the availability of medical resources, so more people died than they would have had they all been able to receive prompt treatment.
 So the mortality rate is comparatively lower in countries with a higher ratio of medical resources to cases.
 Certain groups of people (the elderly, the immunocompromised) are also at much higher mortality risk, so the average mortality rate may not apply to you personally.
 While it’s good to always be brought back to reality, I’d also like to remind us all that just because 2% feels small doesn’t mean those deaths aren’t a big deal—they are.
 Every death is tragic, and the fact that preventable deaths are disproportionately affecting places that are having trouble responding to the density of cases should not be downplayed, and again, the mortality rate is higher for at-risk populations, so this overall average mortality rate can be a little misleading.
+ALSO mortality rates completely depend on how deaths are recorded, what the cause of death is reported as, how transparent a country is about their number, and how intense testing is: you can't record someone's death as COVID-19

-Now, let’s compare this mortality rate to coronaviruses we’ve encountered in the past: the mortality rate for SARS is estimated to be about 15%, with very large variation from 0-50% depending on the affected population.
+Now, we can look at the mortality rate of the coronaviruses we’ve encountered in the past: the mortality rate for SARS is estimated to be about 15%, with very large variation from 0-50% depending on the affected population.
 Again, these averages don’t serve much of a purpose when considering an individual case because an individual’s response to the virus is affected by so many different things: genetics, age, immune function, access to medical care, etc. Coronavirus is more deadly than the common flu, but the common flu is much more, well...common.

 What is Being Done by the Scientific and Medical Communities?